eif-courses/hlabgen/experiments/out/LibraryAPI/tasks.md

 # Lab Tasks

-## Task 1: Implement Update and Delete for Book
+## Task 1: Implement Search Feature
-- Statement: Complete the UpdateBook and DeleteBook functions in the handlers/book.go file.
+- **Statement:** Implement a search feature for books based on title or author.
-- Hints: Use the ID from the URL to find the book in the slice.
+- **Hints:** Use query parameters to filter results.
-- Expected Output: The book should be updated or deleted successfully.
+- **Expected Output:** A list of books matching the search criteria in JSON format.

-## Task 2: Implement Authentication
+## Task 2: User Authentication
-- Statement: Add a simple authentication mechanism for the User entity.
+- **Statement:** Implement user authentication using JWT.
-- Hints: Use middleware to check for a token in the request headers.
+- **Hints:** Use a middleware to check for valid tokens.
-- Expected Output: Only authenticated users can create or get users.
+- **Expected Output:** Protected routes that return 401 for unauthorized access.

-## Task 3: Search Functionality
+## Task 3: Test Coverage
-- Statement: Implement a search feature for books based on title or author.
+- **Statement:** Write tests for all CRUD operations for books, users, and loans.
-- Hints: Use query parameters to filter results.
+- **Hints:** Use table-driven tests for better coverage.
-- Expected Output: The API should return books matching the search criteria.
+- **Expected Output:** All tests passing with coverage report showing at least 80% coverage.